 - Feed the animals

 - Pick up coats and shoes in the mudroom

 - Steam mop

 - Wipe down kitchen cabinets

-Some of these are more broad on the list, such as vacuuming, mopping or cleaning toilets.
+Some of these are broader, such as vacuuming, mopping, or cleaning toilets.
 I have my chore sticks broken down by floor, since we have a basement, first and second floors in our house.
 You could also break them down by room.
 Do whatever works best for your house and your family!

 TIPS TO MAKE CHORE STICKS SUCCESSFUL

 I not only use these chore sticks to keep up with our insane messes but most importantly, they help train my kids to work hard and clean!
 Here are a few tips that will help make the most out of your chore sticks: